-The battlements are said to be haunted by the headless ghost of a drummer boy who was murdered during an errand involving a large sum of money.
-It is believed the boy was decapitated by his assailants who took the money that he was carrying.
+The battlements are haunted by the headless ghost of a drummer boy who was murdered during an errand involving a large sum of money.
+It is believed the boy was decapitated by his assailants, who took the money that he was carrying.

 His decapitated spirit has been seen numerous times across the castle grounds, often heard banging his drum.

 Within the stone walls of the old keep, the apparition of a woman in a red dress has been seen, as well as a cavalier.
 In the ‘secret’ underground tunnels, the ghosts of World War II soldiers have been seen and felt, going about their daily duties.
 It was here that an American couple heard violent screams and cries for help.
-Believing the sounds where part of a re-enactment, they were startled when they were told there were no events happening that day.
+Believing the sounds were part of a re-enactment, they were startled when they were told no events were happening that day.

-On one occasion a camera crew that was walking past the castle keep heard a loud scream, coming from the battlements above as if someone had flung themselves over the edge to their death.
-Convinced someone was falling towards them, they jumped for cover.
+On one occasion, a camera crew walking past the castle keep heard a scream coming from the battlements above as if someone had flung themselves over the edge to their death.
+Convinced someone was falling towards them, and they jumped for cover.
 Moments later, the scream ceased, but nobody hit the floor.